Can Cats Eat Cherries

 Can Cats Have Cherries?

 Absolutely yes.
-But this should be done in proportions since cherries tend to contain a lot of sugars.
+But this should be done in proportion since cherries tend to contain a lot of sugars.

 The digestive system of the cat is unable to digest this natural sugar and excessive accumulation in the body can have a negative impact on the cat.